Gurwan/Gurwan/README.md

 <p> I am French :fr: and I wish to do great things in my life.

-<p> I regularly use several languages like Java, Python3, Kotlin, Javascript and PHP. <br>
+<p> I regularly use several languages like Java, Python, Kotlin, Javascript and PHP. <br>
   I am particularly interested to mobile development for the Android platform. </p>

  <h4> 🔭 Projects </h4>